kubermatic/kubermatic/cmd/conformance-tester/README.md

 The providers which should be covered can be set via the `-providers` flag, which is a comma-separated list of provider names.
 For example, setting `-providers=aws` will only test AWS clusters.

-The same goes for `-distributions`, which can be used like `ubuntu,centos,flatcar`.
+The same goes for `-distributions`, which can be used like `ubuntu, flatcar`.

 `-releases` is likewise a comma-separated list of Kubernetes releases to test (usually just major.minor).
 The tester will automatically choose the most recent version supported for each given release.
 You can also